 On January 11 a work detail a barge was brought alongside the ship and the dead were piled on it.
 When the barge got to shore, the POWs on the detail were too weak to lift the corpses, so ropes were tied to the legs and the bodies were dragged to shore to a hastily dug mass grave.
 Later in the day, the survivors of the forward hold were moved into another hold.

-On January 13, 1945, Everett was boarded onto his third “hell ship” the Brazil Maru.
+On January 13, 1945, Everett was boarded onto his third ship the Brazil Maru.
 To the POWs amazement, they actually had room to move and had life jackets issued to them.
-The ship which left Formosa and arrived in Moji, Japan, on January 29, 1945.
+The ship left Formosa and arrived in Moji, Japan, on January 29, 1945.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.

 By the time Everett arrived at Moji, he was extremely ill and taken to Fukuoka Camp #1-D. The POWs in the camp worked in an Onoda Coal Mine.

 2nd Lt.
 Everett R. Preston is officially reported to have died of Acute Enteritis on Saturday, April 21, 1945.
 When his family learned of his death in November 1945, they were informed that he had died of dysentery.

 After his death, Everett’s remains were cremated and put in an urn with the remains of 98 other POWs.
 At the end of the war, since the remains of the POWs in the grave could not be identified, they were returned to the United States and buried in Section 82, Site 1B-1D, at Jefferson Barracks National Cemetery in St. Louis, Missouri.
 Everett shares his grave with 2nd Lt.
 Harry Black, 2nd Lt.
 Marshall Kennady, and Capt.
 Donald Hanes of the 192nd.